Liuzhe30/Methven/README.md

 slope_prediction_output = get_slope_prediction_result(download_path, embedding_file)
 print(slope_prediction_output) # Absolute value of slope, consider labeling mutations as 'no effect' when the value is small
 ```
+Note:
+- We recommend first using the classification model for a broad and coarse-grained assessment, followed by the regression model for detailed predictions.
+- When the Beta value predicted by the regression model has a small absolute value, consider labeling mutations as 'no effect'.

 ## Training
 You can specify the model size and other hyper-parameters through the command: